 •Download a patch and verify that the download is successful.

-•If you are configured to use the Database Maintenance feature, select Tools > Options > Database Maintenance and click Run now to verify that the feature is working properly.
+•If you are configured to use the Database Maintenance feature, select Manage > Database Maintenance and on the Scheduled tab or the AC Events tab, click Run now to verify that the feature is working properly.

 •If you are using agents, check that they have all checked in with the new console.
 You can do this from Machine View by using the Has an Agent Policy filter and then sorting by the Last Agent Check In column.
 All check-in dates should be after the date you modified the Console Alias list on the old console.

-•If you have enabled the use of Protect Cloud synchronization in an agent policy, you must register the new console and force a full update.
-To do this, select Tools > Options > Protect Cloud Sync and click This console is registered (the text on the button in this case is misleading because it is referring to the old console).
+•If you have enabled the use of Security Controls Cloud synchronization in an agent policy, you must register the new console and force a full update.
+To do this, select Tools > Options > Security Controls Cloud sync and click This console is registered (the text on the button in this case is misleading because it is referring to the old console).
 When the registration is complete, click Force full update now.

 •If you are using the distribution server synchronization feature, verify that it succeeds the first time it is scheduled to execute.